Black-Eyed Peas Salad – Loaded with lots of vegetables, inexpensive to make, easy to prep, and absolutely delicious.

 - ¼ cup fresh parsley leaves

 - lime juice

 - salt and pepper to taste

-- Combine the beans and vegetables in a large bowl.
+- Combine the beans, corn, cucumber, tomatoes, red bell peppers, onion, parsley, and Jalapeno in a large bowl.

-- In a separate small bowl, whisk together the rice wine vinegar, lime, olive oil, honey, cumin, and salt and pepper.
+- Whisk together the rice wine vinegar, lime, olive oil, honey, cumin, and salt and pepper in a small bowl.